MuhammadAmas/Python-Algorithms/README.md

 Welcome to the Python Algorithms repository! 🐍

-This repository is dedicated to providing a curated collection of fundamental and intermediate Python algorithms, specifically tailored to complement the "Introduction to Computer Science" course.
+This repository is dedicated to providing a curated collection of fundamental and intermediate Python algorithms, specifically tailored to complement the "Introduction to Programming" course.
 Whether you're a student seeking to solidify your understanding or a curious learner exploring the world of algorithms, you're in the right place!

 ## Contents